John Vivian shares information on hand tools and techniques for home landscaping.

 You can find a great variety of machete-type brush knives, corn knives, and thin-steel bolo or standard blade machetes with plastic or wooden handles, each designed for a specific job in a particular region of the world.
 My favorite is the Heavy Duty Ontario Machete, made by Ontario Knife, the same company that made the K-Bar fighting knife I was issued from a Naval Store in the South Pacific in another era.

 The Ontario Machete has a 1/6 inch thick blade of finely tempered, mild (easily sharpened) tool steel, a matte black Parkerized blade, and comes with a standard or saw toothed back.
-You can get one for $12 if you look around.
+You can get one for under $20 if you look around.
 A canvas sheath is a few bucks extra.
-A military surplus khaki fiberglass sheath won't cost $5, but may take some catalog searching.
+A military surplus khaki fiberglass sheath will take more catalog searching to find.
 They are practically indestructible, and they have a spring-activated automatic edge sharpener at the mouth.

 The handle is black Bakelite which is slipperier than the wood found on its Brazilian-made counterpart.
 But there is a good inch-long pommel at the bottom-rear of the handle to keep it from flying out of your hand, and the rear 2 inches of the blade is unsharpened in case your hand slides forward of the small hilt/hand-guard.
 The handle is attached with four steel cutler's rivets and there's a hole at the end to accept a leather thong.
 With the thong tied in a 10 inch to 12 inch loop and wrapped twice around the wrist, the machete isn't going far even if it does slip out of a sweatdrenched grip now and again.